EJ Laure

-Ennajie Cruz "EJ" Laure-Cariño (born July 31, 1997) is a Filipino volleyball player who plays as an outside hitter for Nxled Chameleons.
+Ennajie Cruz "EJ" Laure-Cariño (born July 31, 1997) is a Filipino professional volleyball player who plays as an outside hitter for the Nxled Chameleons in the Premier Volleyball League (PVL).

 She is a member and a former team captain of the UST Golden Tigresses volleyball team, and a former Philippine national team member.

 Career

 High school

 Laure led the University of Santo Tomas (UST) Girls Volleyball Team to its last championship in Season 76 of UAAP Juniors Volleyball.
 She was hailed as best attacker and most valuable player.
 She also received the Best Server award in Season 74.
 Then, she received the Best Receiver award in Season 75.

 Collegiate

 Laure debuted her collegiate career playing for UST Golden Tigresses as a guest player in Shakey's V-League 11th Season 1st Conference.
 UST reached the semi-finals but failed to finish in podium losing to Adamson University.
 Laure received the Best Scorer Award of the conference.
 After her impressive debut in SVL, Laure played for UST in UAAP Season 77.
 UST failed to reach the final 4, losing to FEU Tamaraws.
 Laure was declared Rookie of the Year along with Kathleen Arado of UE.

 In her second year, Laure and UST joined the Shakey's V-League 12th Season Collegiate Conference.
 UST settled as fourth placer losing to FEU Lady Tamaraws and she won 2nd Best Open Hitter Award.
 In UAAP Season 78, Laure was announced as the team captain.
 UST failed to advance in Final 4 and settled as sixth placer.
 In the latter part of 2016, Laure led the UST Golden Tigresses in Shakey's V-League 13th Season Reinforced Open Conference competing against club teams and collegiate teams in the Philippines.
 She led the Golden Tigresses into the semi-finals, the only collegiate team to do so; they finished in fourth place and she won 2nd Best Open Hitter Award.
 They also participated in UNIGAMES 2016 in Bacolod where they were declared the champion, defeating University of Perpetual Help System Dalta.